-15 Niang, I., Ruppel, O.C., Abdrabo, M.A., Essel, A., Lennard, C., Padgham, J., Urquhart, P., 2014.
+&lt;sup>15 Niang, I., Ruppel, O.C., Abdrabo, M.A., Essel, A., Lennard, C., Padgham, J., Urquhart, P., 2014.
 Africa.
 In: Climate Change 2014: Impacts, Adaptation, and Vulnerability.
 Part B: Regional Aspects.
 Contribution of Working Group II to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [Barros VR, Field CB, Dokken DJ and 13 others (eds.)].
 Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA, pp. 1199-1265.

-to emergence of new crop and livestock pests and diseases.
-Example of such animal and plant disease vectors transmitting virus and parasites belongs to the arthropods.
+vectors transmitting virus and parasites belongs to the arthropods.
 This has led o emergence of diseases such as maize lethal necrotic virus, cassava and sweet potato mosaic which affect the major crop types of semi arid regions in Tanzania.
 Fruit flies, for instance, cause extensive damage to fruit and vegetable production and, as the globe's temperatures continue to increase, are spreading to new areas.
 Of recent there has been frequent outbreaks of maize fall armyworms causing severe damage of maize crops.
-In the case of livestock, distribution of the main vector borne diseases spread by ticks, tsetse flies and mosquitoes have been observed in the semi arid regions16.
+In the case of livestock, distribution of the main vector borne diseases spread by ticks, tsetse flies and mosquitoes have been observed in the semi arid regions.